-The Sports and Fitness Center (SFC), on the St. Thomas campus, officially opened in January 2001.
+The Sports and Fitness Center (SFC), on the St. Thomas Campus, officially opened in January 2001.
 It is the largest indoor state-of-the-art facility of its kind in the Eastern Caribbean.
 The center is built on the site of the old UVI Field House (gym), formerly a 1930's seaplane hangar built by the U. S. Navy.

-The center is used primarily for physical education classes, intramural sports, and varsity athletics, including the men's and women's basketball and volleyball teams.
+The center is used primarily for physical education classes, intramural sports, and varsity athletics, including the men's and women's basketball teams.
 It is available for rental and utilized widely on a rental basis by a variety of groups and organizations.
 The center has two levels which occupy over 64,000 square feet.
 The seating capacity is 2,500 for basketball games and 4,000 for concerts and other events.

 The center houses three large classrooms, along with conference rooms, an aerobics room, a training room for sports injury treatment, dual cross courts, two volleyball courts, locker rooms, a lighting and sound room for concerts and special events, and a VIP viewing room overlooking the arena.
-The building also includes the offices of the Director and Assistant Director of Athletics, the Office of the Vice Provost for Research and Public Service, and faculty offices.
+The building also includes the offices of the Director and Assistant Director of Athletics, and faculty offices.